BlueJays6448/FTCSimulator/README.md

 5. Update the properties file in the controllers directory to point to the output directory from Android Studio and the OpMode class to use.
 6. Launch your Webots world.

-#Advanced
+# Advanced
-To make your simulated robot as close as possible to a real robot, add the SimulatorSupport.jar to your Android Studio project and use its methods to make the simulator behave similar to the real world.
+To make your simulated robot behave as close as possible to a real robot, add the SimulatorSupport.jar to your Android Studio project and use its methods to make the simulator behave similar to the real world.